ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/post_tweet/README.md

-Use Case: Given a twitter account defined in the config file and a message specified when executing a manual action, post the message to twitter.
+Use Case: Given a twitter account defined in the config file and a message specified when clicking an Incident menu item, post the message to twitter.
 This would be useful if one is managing the social media accounts of a company.